weakish/vscode-complete-statement/README.md

-Complete Statement with semicolon or brace in vscode.
+Complete Statement with semicolon, comma or braces in vscode.

 Mimic IntelliJ's complete statement.
+In other words:

+- Completes normal statement with `;` and move to line end.
+- Completes JavaScript object notation
-In other words, append `;` and move to line end.
+  (or similar structure in other languages) with `,` and move to line end.
+- Try to complete complex structures with braces.

 Works with languages with a C style syntax.